Valasay Cottage

 Pack your lunch and head out for a walk around Bernera with a focus on its historic sites.
 Many of these sites require a bit of walking off the beaten track, making it a much more intimate experience once there.

-On the way back, visit the Bernera Museum at the community center
+On the way back, visit the Bernera Museum at the Community Centre.

 Bostadh